Bskimp/WingBuilder---Fusion360-Add-in/README.md

 Key Concepts (Plain English)
 ----------------------------

-Stations
   A “station” is a cross-section slice of the wing at some span position.
   More stations = the loft follows your intended shape more closely.

-Chord
   Chord is the “front-to-back” length of the airfoil at a station.
   A wing that tapers has a smaller chord at the tip than at the root.

-Sweep
   Sweep moves the wing backward (or forward) along the span.
   The tool supports kinked sweep (different inner/outer angles with a break point).

-Dihedral
   Dihedral tilts the wing upward as it goes outboard.
 This often improves roll stability.

-Twist
   Twist rotates each station’s airfoil around an axis (often quarter-chord).
   Typical use: washout (tip has less angle than root) to soften tip stall.

-MAC (Mean Aerodynamic Chord)
-  The script prints MAC and its location, useful for CG and aerodynamic calculations.
+  MAC (Mean Aerodynamic Chord)  The script prints MAC and its location, useful for CG and aerodynamic calculations.

 Parameter Guide